cardinalhorizon/VAOS/README.md

 # About

-The Virutal Airline Operations System project is a open source and modern Virutal Airline Content Mangagement System developed for use in flight simulators such as Microsoft Flight Simulator, Prepar3D and X-Plane.
+The Virtual Airline Operations System project is an open source and modern Virtual Airline Content Management System developed for use in flight simulators such as Microsoft Flight Simulator, Prepar3D and X-Plane.
 Development of the system started in late 2014.

 # License